m4reko/katacoda-scenarios/automatic-frontend-testing/step6.md

 We're finally ready to use `unittest` and Selenium together for real with some interactivity.

-Go to `https://testpages.herokuapp.com/styled/key-click-display-test.html` in your own browser and see what it does.
-Notice that it features a button which will change the HTML by adding a `<p>click</p>`-tag when it's pressed.
-We want to create automatic tests for checking that this works as intended.
+We want to automatically click the button in `https://testpages.herokuapp.com/styled/key-click-display-test.html` and create a test for seeing if the button works as intended.

 Go to the file `website-test.py` again.
 Create a new function within the class called `test_button_click()`, in the following way